merovex-press/stranded-series/series/books/0101-discovery/002-introduce-mortimer.md

 O'brien daily reminded Ephraim why he should have stayed at Yale.
 Not that he could under the circumstances.
 He would not be welcome in Connecticut ever again.
 He put that out of his mind and finished cleaning the shop.
 The sun was nearly set and he had not finished.
 It had been this way for weeks.
 He only got rest on Sundays, and spent most of his time then asleep.
 O'brien was getting the most out of the bargain that he could.
 Ephraim's income was limited to sleeping in the loft and foot from O'brien's table.

 Taking a short break Ephraim looked out to the road that led back to Shippensburg.
-He saw a man walking, followed by a horse on its tether.
+He saw a man walking, followed by a beautiful black horse on its tether.
 The horse limped on its front left leg.
 Ephraim sighed.
 It would be nightfall before he finished.

 He walked toward the man, shortening the distance.
 "Your horse.
 Bit of a limp?"
 His voice strained to speak though a dry mouth.